-Retail volume for the Ungava Spirits Brands (which Corby acquired on September 30, 2016) increased 56% while retail value increased 51% for the three months ended September 30, 2017, when compared to the same period last year.
-The flagship brand, Ungava gin, grew 47%, outperforming the Canadian gin category, which grew 7% in retail volume and 10% in retail value for the same period.
-Retail value for Ungava gin grew 45% for the three-month comparable period.
-Ungava gin is the number one Super Premium gin in Canada.
+Retail volume and value for the Ungava Spirits Brands increased 17% and 14%, respectively, for the quarter ended September 30, 2018.
+The flagship brand, Ungava gin, grew 17% in both retail volume and value, outperforming the Canadian gin category, which grew 8% in retail volume while retail value grew 11%.
+Ungava gin continued to be the market leader in the super-premium gin category and expand its global footprint.

-Cabot Trail maple-based liqueurs (in Quebec, Coureur des Bois) has performed well since its packaging upgrade.
-Retail volumes were 87% on the three months while retail values were 83%.
+Cabot Trail maple-based liqueurs (in Quebec, Coureur des Bois) continued to perform strongly benefiting from increased distribution and successful recruitment from retail tastings.
+Retail volumes increased 12% in the first quarter while retail values grew 15%.